 Want more tips, tools and stories from Venice, Italy?

 We're on a mission to make it easy and fun to discover and support the authentic Venice.
 Try our email and see for yourself!

-Where to stay to have a great time without hurting Venice?
-The common dilemna of the Venice lover
+Where to stay in Venice to have a great time without hurting the city?
+The common dilemna of Venice lovers

 ``We would prefer to stay in an apartment rather than a hotel``.
 Our stand on renting an appartment in Venice

 A lot has been said locally and internationally about the damages caused by the giants of the sharing economy such as Airbnb on local housing markets.